 Augury Witch: Similar to a shaman in practice, the augury witch will help to direct those on a spiritual quest by interpreting the signs and symbols the traveler encounters.
 The term derives from the official Roman augurs, whose function was not to foretell the future but to discover whether or not the gods approved of a proposed course of action by interpreting signs or omen such as the appearance of animals sacred to the gods.
 It is important to note that augury witches are not "fortune tellers", as their gifts are of prophecy and not divination.
 In the context of prophecy, in his Scottish play Shakespeare's witches appear as augury witches.

-Ceremonial Witch: One who combines both the practices of witchcraft and ceremonial magic.
-They may use a combination of disciplines drawn from the Old Ways, but will often employ more scientific precisions such as sacred mathematics and quantum mysticism as well.
-They will also call upon an eclectic blend of spiritual entities, leaning towards archetypal figures representative of the energies they wish to manifest.
-They are more spiritually centered than most ceremonial magicians, using an Earth-centered path with focus on the Divine within.
+Ceremonial Witch: One who combines both the practices of witchcraft and cermonial magic.
+They may use a combination of various disciplines drawn from the Old Ways, but will often apply more scientific principles such as sacred mathematics and quantum mysticism as well.
+They will call upon a ecclectic band of spiritual entities, leaning towards archetypal figures representative of the energies they wish to manifest.
+They are more spiritually centered than most ceremonial magicians, using an Earth-centered path with focus on the Feminine Divine within.

 Eclectic Witch: An individual approach in which the witch picks and chooses from many different traditions and creates a personalized form of witchcraft that meets their individual needs and abilities.
 They do not follow a particular religion or tradition, but study and learn from many different systems and use what works best for them.